 Is there any possibility that you can negotiate with the opposing party to settle the issue before the court hearing?
 Most forums – including the Magistrates’ Court, the Family Court and VCAT – provide time for negotiations to take place between the parties before they attend a formal hearing.
 In many jurisdictions, negotiation is required.
 Settling the matter before the court hearing saves time, effort and money.

 It may be that a lawyer is willing to conduct negotiations on your behalf.
 Always ask your lawyer about the extent of help available to you.
 If you are told that you cannot obtain any further assistance, request a referral to an alternate legal service that could help you.

-To ensure that your presentation to the court is the best that you can give on the day, remember the following:
+To ensure that your presentation to the court is the best that you can give, remember the following:

 • pay careful attention to what is being said by everyone in the room, so that you can respond accurately;